Elizabeth Poe (Powe)

 continue his trade as a cooper (barrel maker).

-Excerpt from the book The South Carolina Regulators by Richard Maxell Brown gives a background and summary of the incident.
+Excerpt from the book The South Carolina Regulators by Richard Maxwell Brown gives a background and summary of the incident.

-That year, brother Reuben apparently bought William's land in St. David's parish,
+Reuben apparently bought William's land in St. David's parish, Craven Co, SC

-Craven Co, SC so that William could pay off his debts.
-William is in jail for
+so that William could pay off his debts.
+William is in jail for debt in Cheraws

 From 1772 until 1881, the following land transactions involving the White family